ProsperousHeart/repo-template-python/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea / enhancement for this project
 title: "[FEATURE] Brief title ask"
 labels: enhancement
 assignees: ProsperousHeart